tBuLi/kingdon/docs/arrays.rst

 (`interactive example <https://tbuli.github.io/teahouse/lab/index.html?path=2DPGA%2Fex_2dpga_boids.ipynb>`_)

-Kingdon was designed to be agnostic to coefficient types, and therefore it is compatible with popular array types such as `numpy` or `torch`.
+Kingdon was designed to be agnostic to coefficient types, and therefore it is compatible with popular array types such as :code:`numpy` or :code:`torch`.
-In order to facilitate working with multivectors over arrays, `kingdon` fully supports `numpy`'s array indexing and masking syntax, which results in compact yet performant code.
+In order to facilitate working with multivectors over arrays, :code:`kingdon` fully supports :code:`numpy`'s array indexing and masking syntax, which results in compact yet performant code.

 .. note::
     These design choices were made in part because working with a multivector of arrays is *much* faster